 This additional stress placed upon the muscles will force the client to work harder and recruit as much muscle fiber as possible to complete the exercise.
 It is imperative to observe client form and intensity in order to know when it is appropriate to increase the force.

-Check out the NASM Guide to Bodybuilding for relevant info to complement this principle.
+Check out the NASM Physique & Bodybuilding Coach course for relevant info to complement this principle.

 Periodization and Programming